rixx/books.rixx.de/data/reviews/pete-walker/complex-ptsd-from-surviving-to-thriving/index.md

   title: 'Complex PTSD: From Surviving to Thriving'
 plan:
   date_added: '2020-02-16'
-review:
-  date_read:
-  - 2020-02-16
-  rating: 2
-  tldr: Says a lot of true things.
-Not immediately useful for me, but still recommended
-    if you want to learn about cPTSD/PTSD/trauma.
 related_books:
 - book: eugene-t-gendlin/focusing
   text: A better fit for me.